RaspberryPiFoundation/scratch-curriculum/en-GB/Term 1/06 Desert Race/DesertRace.md

 	when StartRace clicked	say 3 for 1 secs	say 2 for 1 secs	say 1 for 1 secs	say GO! for 1 secs	hide
 ```
 ###Test Your Project__Click on the green flag.__When you press the start button does it countdown to the start of the race before disappearing?
 Save your project
 We only want the racers to move after the race has started and we want to know when the race has finished so we need a variable to hold that information.
 5. Add a variable for all sprites called racing.
 Untick the box next to it so it does not show on the stage.
 6. Now set racing to be 0 when the project is first started.
-Change your when flag clicked scriptfrom before to look like this:
+Change your `when FLAG clicked` script from before to look like this:
 ```scratch
 	when FLAG clicked	show	set racing to 0
 ```7.
 Next, set the racing variable to be 1 when the starting countdown has finished.
 8. Now we need to stop the lion and the parrot from moving unless the racing variable is set to be 1.
 Click on the parrot sprite. __Add a control block to the script__ that only allows theparrot to move if __racing = 1__.